mongodb/specifications/source/causal-consistency/causal-consistency.rst

 3. The first read or write on a ``ClientSession`` should update the ``operationTime`` of the ``ClientSession``, even if there is an error
-        * skip this test if connected to a standalone
+        * skip this test if connected to a deployment that does not support cluster times
         * ``session = client.startSession() // with or without causal consistency``
         * ``collection.anyReadOrWriteOperation(session, ...) // test with errors also if possible``
         * capture the response sent from the server (using APM or other mechanism)